CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/UploadingFiles/_index.md

 ### Mesh Type

-This section will allow you to change how the object prints.
+When you click the (icon) icon, a section will open that allows you to change how the object prints.

 The first icon is the default, and will follow the print settings that you set.